-The true origin of the Selfie Stick
+The True Origin of the Selfie Stick

-Why was the Selfie Stick useless?
+Why was Selfie Stick useless?

-Why was this invention not successful at the time when the Japanese created it?
+Why was this invention not successful at the time the Japanese created it?
 It is not known for sure, but it was probably due to the lack of a front screen, the need for relief and other things that did not make the selfie stick practical.